 The firearm industry has recently begun to see a rise in sales as we move towards an uncertain future.
 The Second Amendment of the U.S. Constitution gives people the right to bear firearms.
-However, with more and more people owning firearms, it is important to be educated on the topic and be able to make wise decisions.
+However, with more and more people owning firearms, it is important to be educated on the topic and make wise decisions.
+You can get more information at www.concealedcarry-ed.com/louisiana.

 How Do Firearms Work?

 You may figure out how to use a firearm by simply watching an action film.
-Sure, it seems easy enough- just aim, pull the trigger, and fire away.
-However, the physics behind how a firearm function is not that simple.
+Sure, it seems easy enough- aim, pull the trigger, and fire away—however, the physics behind how a firearm function is not that simple.
+Making any modern firearm is a complex and responsible task.
+To build a firearm, you’ll need to purchase an 80 percent lower jig.

 When understanding the physics behind a gun, you will have to understand the conservation of momentum.
 Firearms work on the idea of converting potential energy (the energy of rest) to kinetic (the energy of motion).
 When you pull the trigger on a gun, no matter what type, the firing pin will collide with the primer.